jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 2. I have also shared this repository with my personal GitHub account, jeffreen0322, for future purposes when I wish to make a clone of this repo.
 Jeffreen3585 is my UCI associated github account.

-3. a1-personal-website-jeffreen3585/validation contains 6 screenshots of the validationn process.
+3. a1-personal-website-jeffreen3585/validation contains 6 screenshots of the validation process.
 Any validation image that ends with the number 1, it refers to index.html (main page).
 If the image file ends with a number 2m it refers to contact.html (contact page).

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?